WeichenStars/WeichenStars.github.io/_pages/research.md

       <br>

-      This finding is agrees with a separate study, in which we found that spatially extended star formation is common among massive star-forming galaxies at $z \sim 1$ (<a href="https://arxiv.org/abs/1705.05404">Wang et al. 2017</a>). </p>
+      This finding agrees with a separate study, in which we found that spatially extended star formation is common among massive star-forming galaxies at $z \sim 1$ (<a href="https://arxiv.org/abs/1705.05404">Wang et al. 2017</a>). </p>
     </div>
   </div>